Marnack/advtrains_crafting_compatibility_patch/API_reference_guide.md

 Another approach could be to use the [adaptation_modpack](https://content.minetest.net/packages/SFENCE/adaptation_modpack/) which is conceptually similar to xcompat.
 That approach, however, is left as an exercise for the reader.

 ## Materials Used in AdvTrains crafting recipes
-For quick reference, the following table shows the material input values used by AdvTrains at the time of this writing (AdvTrains release 2.6.0):
+For quick reference, the following table shows the material input values used by AdvTrains at the time of this writing (AdvTrains release 2.8.0):

 Material Input|Value used by AdvTrains
 :---|:---
 chest|default:chest
+coal_lump|default:coal_lump
 diamond|default:diamond
 dye_black|dye:black
 dye_cyan|dye:cyan